AcroMace/receptionkit/README.md

 **Picture**

-SupportKit uses Gravatar to set the user's profile pictures.
+Smooch uses Gravatar to set the user's profile pictures.
 If you want to set a profile picture, you must [set a Gravatar](http://en.gravatar.com) for an email and set `Config.Slack.Email` to that email.

 **Channel name**